1981–1997

 Bishop’s celebrates its 150th (Sesquicentennial) anniversary with a variety of special events.

-December 9th – Sesquicentennial Convocation which includes the presentation of the Coat of Arms and Flag and the signing and presentation of the Letters Patent of Bishop’s University by Governor General of Canada, Ramon John Hnatyshyn.
+On December 9th, the Sesquicentennial Convocation was held which included the presentation of the Coat of Arms and Flag and the signing and presentation of the Letters Patent of Bishop’s University by Governor General of Canada, Ramon John Hnatyshyn.

 The new Coat of Arms was presented to Bishop’s University by His Excellency the Right Honourable Ramon John Hnatyshyn, Governor General of Canada, at the Sesquicentennial Convocation held December 9, 1993 in Centennial Theatre.